harmony-one/h/progress/alaina-furstenberg.md

+2024-02-28 Fri: Harmony community update + tweet.
+Finalization of February newsletter and ran through edits with Li, Theo, and Sun.
+Design of exchange.one graphic in Midjourney + Canva.

 2024-02-27 Thu: [Thread](https://x.com/harmonyprotocol/status/1895152540045713723) on pump.one launch!
 Finished first draft of the February newsletter.
 Designed thumbnail and sent for review.

 2024-02-26 Wed: Designing of graphic + [thread](https://x.com/harmonyprotocol/status/1894900845210403186) on DeFAI.
 A/B Testing with Theo on product screens for pump.one.
 Continued writing of the February newsletter to be released on Friday.
 Reading the shadow.so [docs](https://docs.shadow.so/pages/concentrated-liquidity) on concentrated liquity (CL Positions).
 Insights: CL positions can be rather complicated to the novice user.
 The interface needs to be intuitive actionable and potentially guided for new users.